lsammons/sea-w30-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch
+Survey Questions:

+1. What parts of the workshop today were awesome for my learning?
+Answer: The detailed explanation of unix commands and file structures - also - all of the git and github work was excellent.
+This was new material for me.
+2. What parts of today's workshop could be improved for next time?
+Answer: The explanation of GitHub forking and push/pull was a little bit vague...
+I think because there were no slides to follow (it was just drawn on the whiteboard and explained verbally), it was harder to follow.
+However - the confusion this caused allowed me to work through any confusion with my partner in the group project!
+We discussed and solved our confusion together.
+3. On a scale of 1-10, how likely are you to recommend today's workshop to a friend?
+Answer: 10.
+This is a great introduction to these concepts for anyone.